 fosamprenavir - oral, Lexiva (cont.)

 PRECAUTIONS: Before taking fosamprenavir, tell your doctor or pharmacist if you are allergic to it or to amprenavir; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as propylene glycol in the suspension), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver problems (including hepatitis B or C infections), kidney problems (including kidney stones), heart problems (such as coronary artery disease, heart attack), diabetes, a certain bleeding problem (hemophilia).Fosamprenavir may increase the level of cholesterol and fats (triglycerides) in your blood.
 HIV infection can also cause this effect.
 This could increase your risk for heart problems such as a heart attack.
 Discuss the risks and benefits of treatment with your doctor and ways to lower your risk of heart disease.
 Tell your doctor if you have heart problems, if you smoke, or if you have other conditions that increase your risk of heart disease such as high blood pressure, diabetes, or high cholesterol/triglyceride levels.Before having surgery, tell your doctors or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Children may be more sensitive to the side effects of this drug, especially vomiting and signs of infection (such as fever, persistent sore throat).During pregnancy, this medication should be used only when clearly needed.
 However, HIV medicines are now usually given to pregnant women with HIV.
 Treatment can decrease the risk of passing the HIV infection to your baby.
 Fosamprenavir may be part of that treatment.
 Discuss the risks and benefits with your doctor.It is unknown if fosamprenavir passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.

 Report Problems to the Food and Drug Administration